BBC Learning Zone: Presentation

 Upon launch on 9 October 1995, the strand was introduced with a variation of the "2" idents and had a logo featuring an orange stylised Learning Zone logo.

-On 6 October 1997, when the strand became separate, the station's current identification was created, showing an oak tree and an acorn.
+On 6 October 1997, when the strand became separate, the station's final identification was created, showing an oak tree and an acorn.
 The acorn falls from a tree, while a number of identification processes take place, including a thermal image, a database match on computer, measurements taken, newspaper archives, aerodynamic investigation, cross section, 3D image and the name in different languages before the acorn finally falls to the ground and seeds to become an oak sapling.
 The ident is accompanied by an updated logo featuring the BBC logo and 'Learning Zone' written after in capital letters.
 The identification was generally only used at the beginning of the strand.
 Links between programmes were made using programme menus and continuity voice overs.
 Programme menus and static information slides were made using the logo at the bottom, and an image related to the identification featuring in the background.
 Very few programme slides and promotions were used.

 In 2004, four supplementary idents were introduced to link into the programmes themselves.
 They still featured the 1997 presentational style and were based around the theme of the seasons, with one used each season.
 They featured the oak tree in the background and people at rest and play around it.
 The 1997 ident was still used to open the strand.
 Also introduced in 2004, were opening films to introduce the programme menu.
 These featured clips showing on screen of the programmes in the Learning Zone and of the acorn falling, before a version of the logo with back-lighting moving from left to right, accompanied by the music 'Wired' by Atmosphere Music Ltd. The programme menu was also redesigned with falling acorns as the background.
 Both new devices were colour-coded to the strand: blue for Open University, green for languages and red for schools.

 Unusually for a terrestrial BBC channel, the strand is accompanied by a BBC Two DOG in the top left corner of the screen.
 Other DOGs accompany the programmes, while some lengthy educational programmes include a timer in the top right corner to make it easier to scan and find the section the viewer wants.

 The acorn ident is the longest BBC ident ever used, having beaten the BBC Two "2" idents in 2008.